 2008 racing proved more of a challenge than I had been expecting.
 Originally I had intended to complete Petit Bateau's bluQube Solo 1000.
 I won my class in the first of the three legs of that race and was leading my class over halfway through the second leg in the middle of the Bay of Biscay when my self steering, spare self steering and all my navigational instruments such as GPS, log and depth sounder packed up.
 This forced me to retire and after a dramatic sail of over 100 miles I safely negotiated the rock strewn coast of Brittany in a full gale after two sleepless nights and, despite being unable to leave the helm without selfsteering and despite the lack of instruments, arrived safely at Camaret, near Brest.
 I then scarcely drew breath before sailing direct back to Lymington where, instead of the rest which I longed for, I rushed into preparations for the Channel Race.
 I made it to the start and was on top of the world to have proceeded to round off my QII Challenge with a Class win.

-It feels great to have proved that there can be life after cancer, and a pretty full life at that.
+It feels great to have demonstrated that there can be life after cancer, and a pretty full life at that.
 And by rasing money for The ICR I want to ensure that others can benefit from The ICR's lifesaving work.

-Please help me towards this final bit of my £100,000 target.
+I am not stopping at the £100,000.
+More funds are desperately needed for cancer research.
+So any further donations to the QII Challenge will be very gratefully received.
 I pay all the costs of maintaining and equipping QII, and her racing costs, myself so 100% of donations to the QII Challenge go direct to The Institute of Cancer Research.

 Please follow the simple instructions to donate securely and efficiently online.
 Please feel free to donate whatever sum you like: the sums suggested below are merely suggestions.
 And if you are a UK taxpayer, an extra 28% in tax will be added to your gift at no cost to you.
 Thank you for visiting my fundraising page.
 I am hugely grateful for your support.